Terrorism in India: Mizoram

 In 1947, Mizoram was part of Assam, and its districts were controlled by hereditary tribal chiefs.
 The educated elites among the Mizos campaigned against the tribal chiefdom under the banner of Mizo Union.
 As a result of their campaign, the hereditary rights of the 259 chiefs were abolished under the Assam-Lushai District (Acquisition of Chief's Rights) Act, 1954.
 Village courts, which were disbanded by the colonial authorities during their re-structuring of Assam, were re-implemented in Mizo region.
 All of these regions were frustrated by these arrangements and centralized Assam governance.
 The Mizos were particularly dissatisfied with the government's inadequate response to the 1959–60 mautam famine.
 The Mizo National Famine Front, a body formed for famine relief in 1959, later developed into a new political organisation, the Mizo National Front (MNF) in 1961.
 A period of protests and armed insurgency followed in the 1960s, with MNF seeking independence from India.

 In 1971, the government agreed to convert the Mizo Hills into a Union Territory, which came into being as Mizoram in 1972.
 Following the Mizoram Peace Accord (1986) between the Government and the MNF, Mizoram was declared a full-fledged state of India in 1987.
 Mizoram got two seats in the Parliament, one each in the Lok Sabha and in the Rajya Sabha.
 Per the accord, insurgents surrendered their arms.
 The first election of Mizoram Legislative Assembly was held on 16 February 1987.
 Elections have been held at 5 year intervals since then.
-The most recent Mizoram elections were held for 40 seats of legislative assembly on 25 November 2013.
+The most recent Mizoram elections were held for 40 seats of the legislative assembly on 25 November 2013.
 The voter turnout was 81%.
 The Indian National Congress led by Lal Thanhawla was re-elected to power.
 The region has been peaceful in recent decades.
-Between 2006 and 2013, between 0 and 2 civilians have died each year from any protest-related violence (or less than 0.2 people per 100,000).
+Between 2006 and 2013, between 0 and 2 civilians died each year from any protest-related violence (or less than 0.2 people per 100,000).